ChiriVulpes/soulus/README.md

 All mob spawning is disabled by default, but you can configure this functionality per dimension, biome, and creature, and even enable/disable drops for each.
 See [Creatures Config](./docs/CONFIG.md#configcreatures-)

+Summoner-summoned mobs are exempt from this config.
+They will always be summoned, and they will always have drops.

 ## Sledgehammer [↑](#table-of-contents)

 ![Sledgehammer](./preview/sledgehammer.png)